 - Treadmill walking

 Out of these, you can walk on a treadmill for between 30-45 minutes everyday or even outdoors.
 Take an aerobics class either physically or online or even start joining a gym.
 Gym classes you can take for cardio include dance sessions, boxing or even more.
 Even hatha yoga qualifies as an intense cardio workout.
-You can practice these exercises in the gym or even during an online workout.
+You can practise these PCOS exercises in the gym or even during an online workout.

 When you have PCOS, these PCOS exercises can be very helpful to help you reduce your weight and get fitter.
 You can exercise with a trainer to get the best results.
 However, you can very easily reduce your PCOS symptoms with a dedicated daily PCOS exercise routine.
 Read more blogs on PCOS here.

 Try out OZiva HerBalance for PCOS with these PCOS workouts to help reduce PCOS symptoms.